The Hidden Health Dangers of Acidosis

 Our body combines carbon dioxide, water, and dietary salt to create the hydrochloric acid that the stomach uses to break food down.
 Sodium bicarbonate is a byproduct of this process.
 When Hcl is produced, it enters the stomach.
 Sodium bicarbonate, on the other hand, passes into the blood.

 How Does Sodium Bicarbonate Influence Physiological Function?

 Sodium Bicarbonate acts as what is known as an alkaline buffer.
 It helps keep the blood at a safe pH Level, protecting against the influence of acid.
-If the body doesn’t produce sufficient Sodium Bicarbonate, in can have trouble counteracting acids present in the blood, which can contribute to a number of different issues, such as kidney stones, high blood pressure, osteoporosis, and many symptoms associated with premature aging.
+If the body doesn’t produce sufficient Sodium Bicarbonate, it can have trouble counteracting acids present in the blood, which can contribute to some different issues, such as kidney stones, high blood pressure, osteoporosis, and many symptoms associated with premature aging.

-The blood is very slightly more basic than the body’s average, and ideally maintains a pH of 7.38-7.42.
+The blood is very slightly more fundamental than the body’s average, and ideally maintains a pH of 7.38-7.42.
 If blood pH falls outside of this specific range, it leads to health problems.

 The Effect o Hydrogen Ions on Blood pH